What is an Activist?

 And carve out liberated zones to begin creating the new world now.

 The worldwide community of activists are the core folks without whom movements do not happen.
-For any social movement that appears to surge out of nowhere, in reality at least a few activists are at its heart, and most likely have been thinking, working and fighting for a long time to make it happen.
+If a social movement seems to surge out of nowhere, in reality at least a few activists are at its heart.
+Most likely they’ve been thinking, working and fighting for a long time to make it happen.

-Are people who fight for white power or against immigrants part of the Activist Community?
+Are people who fight for white supremacy or against immigrants activists?

 If your fight for your particular people or issue entails opposing justice for others; if you feel that your people’s interests depend on harming or suppressing other people and groups; or if you believe that you and yours are better or more valuable than other folks, then …